 Snarky Tea is a line of tea beverages that come in different flavors and offer general health benefits to the consumer.
 The company that makes the product claims that the simple drink is “incredibly healthful” and contributes to your “physical and mental well-being.”
 We doubt that the drinks contain any unique ingredients that would cause the benefits of consuming them to be anything beyond the ordinary.

 While all teas contain ingredients that offer some health benefits, we believe that there are aspects of the flavorings that are added to Snarky Tea that do more harm than good.
 Our research team has examined all of the ingredients and come to a conclusion as to the overall health benefits of Snarky Tea.
 Here is a summary of the research we’ve done.

-That’s a great question with a rather simple answer: It’s basically tea – with ingredients that include:
+That’s a great question with a relatively simple answer: It’s tea – with ingredients that include:

 Rose black tea

-The twist here isn’t an amazing new ingredient or formulation, it’s in the marketing.
+The twist here isn’t a unique new ingredient or formulation; it’s in the marketing.
 Fierce B*tch isn’t exactly a tea your Grandma would make you.

 Snarky Tea offers whole leaf tea inside of “sachets” to preserve a full flavor.
-With natural antioxidants and anti-inflammatories, the tea offers a little something more than just flavor.
+With natural antioxidants and anti-inflammatories, the tea offers a little something more than just taste.

 If you peel away the snark and the naughty words, you uncover some hard-hitting promises made by the company:

 “Our blends are sourced through an FDA registered importer and recognized leader in the evolving specialty tea industry.
 With a satellite office in Nanjing China, they take a firsthand look at the working and environmental conditions where the teas are grown and take pride in positively impacting the planet and industry.
 Each of our teas are blended right here in the U.S.A!” – Snarky Tea